coda/packs-sdk/docs/reference/sdk/interfaces/core.SyncFormulaResult.md

 • **result**: `ObjectSchemaDefinitionType`<`K`, `L`, `SchemaT`\>[]

-The list of results from this page.
+The list of rows from this page.